florianbellmann/trecli/README.md

 ### Features

 - UI Optimizations
-  - Display labels
-  - Better organising of information
+  - Better organizing of information
-  - Prettyfy
+  - Prettify
+- Better in memory caching
 - Lazy loading for even faster creation of cards
-- Better in memory caching
-- Tmux session instead of window
-- Move cards up and down
-- search for card then in vim? or edit in single column
+- search for card. then edit in vim? or edit in single column
-- Optional: Export concatenated card to `nvim`/clipboard for further processing in other programs

 - Accumulated view of all tasks on all boards

-### More ideas

-- Frontend sorting of lists
-- A: Append
-- I: prepend
+- Open board depending on the weekday/time of day/start|stop global variable